cdapio/cdap/docs/developer-guide/source/programming.rst

 for the Continuuity Reactor, take a look at:

 - `Advanced Continuuity Reactor Features <advanced.html>`__,
-  with details of the Flow, DataSet and Transaction systems.
+  with details of the Flow, Dataset and Transaction systems.